twilio/workshop/docs/custom_twiml.rst

 The `Response <http://www.twilio.com/docs/api/twiml/your_response>`_ section lets you know how your server responded to Twilio.
-Twilio will always expect correctly formated TwiML as a response.
+Twilio will always expect correctly formatted TwiML as a response.
 If your application tries to respond to Twilio with anything else, you will likely run into an error.

 The Body section shows the content your application returned to Twilio.
 Here you'll see the invalid TwiML from your Twimlbin.